omeka/omeka-s-enduser/docs/content/items.md

 ## View items

 To quickly view the basic information about an item, click the **Details** (ellipsis) button in the row for the item, located next to the edit and delete buttons.
-This will open a drawer to the right of the list which displays the item’s title,  description, visibility, any sites it is used in, and its associated media..
+This will open a drawer to the right of the list which displays the item’s title, description, visibility, any sites it is used in, and its associated media.

 For a more detailed look at an individual item, click on its title in the items browse table or when viewing its details.